rena1408/mlbd_dt_models/README.md

-# mlbd_dt_models
+# Comparative Study of ML Models for DT identification in LArTPC

-Models and their comparison for analysing Dark Trident interactions.
+Different ML Models and their comparison for analysing Dark Trident interactions in LArTPC.

 # Authors
 Rebecca Nasterlack